ansible/ansible/docs/docsite/rst/collections_tech_preview.rst

 This tarball itself can be used to install the collection on target systems.
 It is mainly intended to upload to Galaxy as a distribution method, but you should be able to use directly.

-Publishing Collections
+Publishing collections
 ======================

-We are in the process of updating Ansible Galaxy to manage collections as it manages roles until now.
+We are in the process of updating Ansible Galaxy to manage collections as it currently manages roles.

-Upload From the Galaxy Website
+Upload from the Galaxy website
 ------------------------------

 Go to the `My Content <https://galaxy.ansible.com/my-content/namespaces>`_ page, and click the **Add Content** button on one of your namespaces.
 From the **Add Content** dialogue, click **Upload New Collection**, and select the collection archive file from your local filesystem.

 When uploading collections it doesn't matter which namespace you select.
 The collection will be uploaded to the namespace specified in the collection metadata in the ``galaxy.yml`` file.
 If you're not an owner of the namespace, the upload request will fail.

 Once Galaxy uploads and accepts a collection, you will be redirected to the **My Imports** page, which displays output from the import process, including any errors or warnings about the metadata and content contained in the collection.

-Upload Using Mazer
+Upload using mazer
 ------------------

-You can upload ollection artefacts with Mazer, as shown in the following example:
+You can upload collection artifacts with ``mazer``, as shown in the following example:

 .. code-block:: bash